nu11secur1ty/OpenSUSE-Linux-Linux-Architecture_Deployment-administration/determine which process is creating a file/commands.md

-# determine which process is creating a file? [duplicate]
+# determine which process is creating a file